 If the representative investor has logarithmic utility, then in equilibrium the GOP will become the market portfolio.
 Otherwise this will not be the case.
 Since the conditions under which the GOP becomes exactly the market portfolio are thus fairly restrictive, some authors have suggested that the GOP may be very similar to the market portfolio under a set of more general assumptions.
-For instance, it has been shown in Platen (2003, 2005a) that sufficiently diversified portfolios will approximate the GOP under certain regularity conditions.
+For instance, it has been shown in [Platen (2003, 2005a)] that sufficiently diversified portfolios will approximate the GOP under certain regularity conditions.
+(In Chapter 2 of this volume a special mean-variance approach, called semi-log-optimal portfolio, is a good approximation of the GOP.)
 It should be noted that the circumstances under which the GOP approximates the market portfolio do not rely on the preferences of individual investors.
 The regularity conditions consist of a limit to the amount of volatility not mirroring that of the GOP.
 This condition may be difficult to verify empirically.